gbmhunter/blog/content/programming/serialization-formats/a-comparison-of-serialization-formats/index.md

 One disadvantage of XML is it's verbosity.
 It's descriptive end tags which require you to re-type the name of the element that is being closed adds to the byte count of XML data.

-It is well standarized, with plenty of tooling available to generate XML and validate it with schemas.
+It is well standardized, with plenty of tooling available to generate XML and validate it with schemas.
 The specification for XML can be found at <https://www.w3.org/TR/xml/>.

 XML supports both standard (DOM style) parsers and streaming (SAX style) parsers.